ras52017/Anaconda_Titans/README.md

 ### What is left to do?
 - finish project management tracker
 - cleanup compiled files
+- practice presentation (each member speaks 3 minutes with 15 second leeway)

 ## Contributors
 ### Harriet Hammond